-This publication facilitates communication among DO-IT participants.
-It was developed in July 2010.
+This publication facilitates communication among DO-IT Scholars, Pals, and Mentors.
+It was developed in July 2011.
 DO-IT Scholars are high school students with disabilities who are preparing for college and careers.
-They have interests in challenging fields that include science, math, engineering, technology, and business.
+They have interests in challenging fields that include science, mathematics, engineering, technology, and business.
 They attend a Summer Study program at the University of Washington in Seattle, participate in internships and leadership activities, and communicate via the Internet year-round.
 Additional high school students with disabilities, the DO-IT Pals, join this electronic community.
-When Scholars move on to college or employment, they become DO-IT Ambassadors, sharing their experiences with the younger Pals and Scholars.
+When Scholars move on to college, they become DO-IT Ambassadors, sharing their experiences with the younger Pals and Scholars.
 This electronic community is also supported by DO-IT Mentors.
 Most Mentors have disabilities themselves and are pursuing challenging postsecondary studies and careers.

 Primary funding for DO-IT is provided by the National Science Foundation, the State of Washington, and the U.S. Department of Education.
 These and other investors, listed in the DO-IT Funding section on of this publication, sponsor the many activities that DO-IT undertakes.
 We appreciate their generous support.
 Those who wish to help fund continued efforts can submit the Support DO-IT: How Can You DO-IT form.

 DO-IT has received many awards, including the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.
-We also received the National Information Infrastructure Award in 1995, the Golden Apple Award in 1999, the AHEAD (Association for Higher Education and Disability) Exceptional Program Award in 2001, the Promising Practice Award in 2005, the Trace Research and Development Center's Catalyst Award in 2006, and the University of Washington College of Engineering Team Innovator Award and the Career Opportunities for Students with Disabilities (COSD) Robert S. Greenberg Innovation Award in 2007.
+We also received the National Information Infrastructure Award in 1995, the Golden Apple Award in 1999, the AHEAD (Association for Higher Education and Disability) Exceptional Program Award in 2001, the Promising Practice Award in 2005, the Trace Research and Development Center's Catalyst Award in 2006, the University of Washington College of Engineering Team Innovator Award, the Career Opportunities for Students with Disabilities (COSD) Robert S. Greenberg Innovation Award in 2007, and the AHEAD Professional Recognition Award in 2011.
 These awards document the achievements of the DO-IT participants.
 Together, they are changing the world, making it a more accessible place for all of us.